crspybits/SMLinkPreview/README.md

 ## How to use

-0) Set up plugs that will do the fetching.
+0) Set up plugin's that will do the fetching.
 You (only) have to have at least one of these:
 ```
     PreviewManager.session.reset()